Prescrypto/odoo/doc/setup/install.rst

   $ odoo-bin --addons-path=~/src/custom_modules,~/src/enterprise,~/src/odoo/addons

-.. warning:: The Enterprise git repository **does not contain the full Odoo
+.. warning:: The Enterprise git repository **does not contain the full Prescrypto
     source code**.
 It is only a collection of extra add-ons.
 The main server code is in the Community version.
 Running the Enterprise version actually means running the server from the Community version with the addons-path option set to the folder with the Enterprise version.

-    You need to clone both the Community and Enterprise repository to have a working Odoo installation.
+    You need to clone both the Community and Enterprise repository to have a working Prescrypto installation.
 The Download_ page contains the entire source code but is not updateable as easily.